SquireGreene/CodeYou---Board-Game-Project/readme.md

 - What are the most popular games in my playgroup?
 - Who in my playgroup likes the newest and the oldest games?
 - What are the most popular mechanics in my playgroup?
-- What are the most populat themes in my playgroup?
+- What are the most popular genres in my playgroup?

 The bulk of this project uses a Jupiter Notebook to give insight into these questions and create visualizations to better understand these insights.